sasban9/100-days-of-ai/02.No-Code Automation/day11.md

 * Zapier account + 1 Zap live
 * Make account + 1 Scenario live
 * A personal “automation journal” started with screenshots + notes

----

-Want me to also design a **step-by-step “Day 12” (your first Zap: Gmail → Google Sheet log)** in the same expanded style, so each day feels like a workshop?